mighty-p/t2scan/README.md

 make
 make install

-NOTE: cmake allows as ./configure does, a user defined install prefix.
+NOTE: `cmake` allows as `./configure` does, a user defined install prefix.
+Use `cmake -DCMAKE_INSTALL_PREFIX=<YOUR_INSTALL_PREFIX> ..`.
-      Use 'cmake -DCMAKE_INSTALL_PREFIX=<YOUR_INSTALL_PREFIX> ..'.
 If you don't overwrite CMAKE_INSTALL_PREFIX, w_scan will be installed with prefix=/usr.

 2 Basic usage
 -------------

-The simplest use case is to just call the program without parameters:
+The simplest use case is to just call the program without parameters: `./t2scan`

-./t2scan

-Obviously you can store the result in a file:
+Obviously you can store the result in a file: `./t2scan > channels_new.conf`

-./t2scan > channels_new.conf

 I don't recommend appending the new channels directly to your channels.conf. t2scan may find duplicate channels or channels you are not interested in.
 Therefore my recommendation is to copy & paste only those channels that you need.

-To scan only for DVB-T2 channels:
+To scan only for DVB-T2 channels: `t2scan -t2`

-./t2scan -t2

-To scan only for DVB-T (but not DVB-T2) channels:
+To scan only for DVB-T (but not DVB-T2) channels: `t2scan -t1`

-./t2scan -t1

-To scan only channels 21 to 49:
+To scan only channels 21 to 49: `t2scan -k21 -K49`

-./t2scan -k21 -K49

 Per default, t2scan takes a channel list for Germany to scan.
 This should, however, also be OK in some other countries in Europe.
 For me, it also worked in Luxembourg and France.
-Use the "-c" parameter to switch to a different channel list, e.g. the one for Great Britain:
+Use the `-c` parameter to switch to a different channel list, e.g. the one for Great Britain: `t2scan -c GB`

-./t2scan -c GB

-For more sophisticated scan options see ./t2scan -h.
+For more sophisticated scan options see `t2scan -h`.

 3 Copyright
 -----------